nebius/pysdk/README.md

 asyncio.run(my_call)
 ```

+SDK is created with asyncio in mind, so the best way to call methods of it is to use an async context.
 But if you haven't started async loop, you can run it synchronously:

 ```python
 print(sdk.whoami().wait())
 ```

-But this may lead to problems or infinite locks, even if timeouts have been added.
-Moreover, sync methods won't run in async call stack, if you haven't provided a dedicated separate loop for the SDK, and even then there might be issues, eg infinite blocks.
+*Keep in mind, that this may lead to some problems or infinite locks, even if timeouts have been added.
+Moreover, synchronous methods won't run inside an async call stack, if you haven't provided a dedicated separate loop for the SDK.
+And even when the loop is provided, there might be issues or deadlocks.*

 #### Call some method

-Now as you have your SDK initialized and tested, you can call services methods with it.
-We assume, that `sdk` is created.
+Now as you have your SDK initialized and tested, you may work with our services and call their methods with it.
+Here and further we assume, that the [SDK](https://nebius.github.io/pysdk/nebius.sdk.SDK.html) is initialized and is located in the `sdk` variable.

-All the [generated API](https://nebius.github.io/pysdk/apiReference.html) is located in `nebius.api.nebius`.
+All the services API classes are located in submodules of `nebius.api.nebius`.
+[The reference can be found here](https://nebius.github.io/pysdk/apiReference.html).
+The `nebius.api.nebius` also includes all the raw gRPC and ProtoBuf classes.

-The following example tries to get a bucket from storage
+As an example how to use the API, let's receive a bucket from a storage service by its ID:

 ```python
 import asyncio